Lord's Resistance Army: Strength

 In 2007, the government of Uganda claimed that the LRA had only 500 or 1,000 soldiers in total, but other sources estimated that there could have been as many as 3,000 soldiers, along with about 1,500 women and children.
 By 2011, unofficial estimates were in the range of 300 to 400 combatants, with more than half believed to be abductees.
 The soldiers are organized into independent squads of 10 or 20 soldiers.

 By early 2012, the LRA had been reduced to a force of between 200 and 250 fighters, according to Ugandan defence minister Crispus Kiyonga.
-Abou Moussa, the UN envoy in the region, said in March 2012 that the LRA was believed to have dwindled to between 200 and 700 followers but still remained a threat: "The most important thing is that no matter how little the LRA may be, it still constitutes a danger [as] they continue to attack and create havoc."
+Abou Moussa, the UN envoy in the region, said in March 2012 that the LRA was believed to have dwindled to between 200 and 700 followers, but still remained a threat: "The most important thing is that no matter how little the LRA may be, it still constitutes a danger [as] they continue to attack and create havoc."

 Since the LRA first started fighting in the 1990s, they may have forced well over 10,000 boys and girls into combat, often killing family, neighbors, and school teachers in the process.
-Many of these children were put on the frontlines so the casualty rate for these children has been high.
-The LRA have often used children to fight because they are easy to replace by raiding schools or villages.
+Many of these children were put on the frontlines, leading to high casualty rates for these children.
+The LRA often used children to fight because they are easy to replace by raiding schools or villages.
 According to Livingstone Sewanyana, executive director of the Foundation for Human Rights Initiative, the government was the first to use child soldiers in this conflict.

 Although unproven, there have been rumors that Sudan may have provided military assistance to the LRA, in response to Uganda lending military support to the Sudan People's Liberation Army (SPLA).
 According to Matthew Green, author of The Wizard of the Nile: The Hunt for Africa's Most Wanted, the LRA was highly organised and equipped with crew-operated weapons, VHF radios, and satellite phones.
-In 2001, it was also reported that LRA targets Sudanese refugees.
+In 2001, it was also reported that the LRA targets Sudanese refugees.